 Escape rooms are very popular right now!
 You can make them at home using simple materials that you have around your house.
-I have made several at home for my own kids and they always enjoy them so much that I wanted to find a way to do a classroom escape room with my students at school.
+I have made several at home for my own kids and they always enjoy them so much that I wanted to find a way to do a classroom escape room for any subject with my students at school.

 I knew that I wanted to create a classroom escape room, but I wanted it to be simple to set up and one that all children could work together to complete.
 The escape room activity below turned out great!
 You can use the ideas over and over for any subject you want to base your escape room around.

 This classroom escape room can be used for any subject in any grade!
 I used it with my students on our 100th day of school as a way to celebrate the first or last day of school.
 Although I created this for my classroom, you could easily use it at home.

 I like to start every escape room with a note on the door.
 Kids get excited about the escape room before even entering the room.
 (Printables available through Hands-On Teaching Ideas – link at bottom).

 Since I did this escape room at school, I wanted to make sure that it involved lots of learning.
 For this classroom escape room, our focus was on math, but it can easily be used for any subject.